 The “crypto” part of the word “cryptocurrency” refers to the encryption that is provided on all modern digital currencies.
 Cryptocurrencies like Bitcoin and Dogecoin have value because people pay to buy them.
-The crypto can then be traded for goods, services, or government-issued currencies like euros.
+Crypto can then be traded for goods, services, or government-issued currencies like euros.

 Most people acquire cryptocurrency by purchasing coins and tokens online from exchanges or by selling something and accepting cryptocurrency as payment.
 Some earn coins by using their computers to validate transactions on the blockchain.
-Performance of these calculations is rewarded with newly minted coins in a process called mining.
+The performance of these calculations is rewarded with newly minted coins in a process called mining.